My Book’s Journey: A Mission to Help Binge Eaters (Brain over Binge)

-I am awaiting two exciting deliveries: the delivery of the Brain over Binge books to my doorstep, and the delivery of my new baby girl.
-The baby should arrive in about a week (and we have yet to decide on a name!), and the books should arrive in a little more than two weeks.
+I want to introduce myself: I’m Kathryn Hansen and I stopped binge eating in 2005.
+Now, I am awaiting two exciting deliveries—the delivery of the Brain over Binge books to my doorstep, and the delivery of my new baby girl.
+The baby should arrive in about a week (and we have yet to decide on a name!), and the shipment of newly printed books should arrive in a little more than two weeks.

 Writing this book has been a long journey for me.
 I began taking notes and writing rudimentary chapters in early 2006, slowly documenting my experiences and ideas.
 Considering this was less than a year after my recovery, it may have seemed bold.
 How did I know my recovery would last?